Written by Shaine Smith for Matcha in partnership with Visit Estes Park.

 Fuel up for the day with a good breakfast at Big Horn Restaurant, a family-run favorite since 1972.
 Try the eggs Benedict, huevos rancheros, or one of their croissant breakfast sandwiches At the Mountain Home Café, locals and tourists alike sit down to enjoy all the breakfast staples from its big menu featuring everything from a veggie scramble to country fried steak.
 If grabbing a coffee before heading out, Mocha Angelo’s and Coffee on the Rocks are the places to go.

 For lunch and dinner, you can choose from almost any cuisine you could want.
 In the mood for Mexican?
-Peppers Mexican Grill is a fast-casual spot known for its burritos.
 Ed’s Cantina is a local favorite and climber hangout.
 Esmeraldas Tamale House isn’t fancy, but visitors love their signature tamales as well as other traditional Mexican dishes.

 For Italian, Mama Rose’s and the Dunraven Inn are both good sit-down spots for those who like hearty pasta, steak, and seafood.
 And while some argue that it’s hard to find legit New York Pizza west of the Mississippi, Antonio’s Real New York Pizza is run by real-life New Yorkers.
 They’ve nailed it.

-For a special night out, do not leave town without having dinner at Seasoned.
-The restaurant has formed partnerships with family farms all over Colorado to supply local, seasonal ingredients—and the result is out of this world.
+For a special night out, do not leave town without having dinner at Bird & Jim or Seasoned.
+Bird & Jim celebrates this beautiful mountain town and it’s history through Isabella Bird’s and Mountain Jim’s pioneer, nonconforming, mountain-loving spirit.
+Seasoned has formed partnerships with family farms all over Colorado to supply local, seasonal ingredients—and the result is out of this world.
 Cascades Restaurant & Lounge at the Stanley Hotel is another fine-dining option, with an innovative menu and an outdoor patio that offers incredible views of the Cascade waterfall.

 With all the cattle ranches in Colorado, there has to be a great steakhouse, right?
 Of course there are.
 Twin Owls has served as an area standard for 20 years.
 It’s housed in the Taharaa Mountain Lodge, which boasts some of the best views in the valley, hands down.
 If looking for a luxurious and comfortable B&B, look no further.
 Hunters Chop House is a casual steakhouse that features hand-cut beef aged in-house, along with chops and some unique wild game dishes.
 For hamburgers, Latitude 105 Alehouse at the Ridgeline Hotel has creations that will undoubtedly turn heads.
 Try “The Woodrow,” which includes Colorado cherry jam, prosciutto, brie, and arugula.
 Grubsteak is another family restaurant that’s perfect for beef lovers—and those who want to try buffalo, elk, and yak.
 It’s also got excellent burgers that hit the spot after a long day on the trails.